AntaresMugisho/PyBladeDocs/docs/liveblade/liveblade-directives.md

 ### Going deeper

-For more complete documentation on this feature, visit [Liveblade's navigate](#) documentation page.
+For more complete documentation on this feature, visit [Liveblade's navigation](features/navigation) documentation page.

 ## b-current